confluentinc/ksql/design-proposals/klip-4-produce-data.md

 use the new APIs without any other system.
 There are three alternatives:
   * Do not require `PARTITIONS`/`REPLICAS` to create the kafka topic.
 This is a slight change that will make it easier to experiment, but may open the door to accidentally creating kafka topics.
+  With the release of 5.2, this will also not be consistent with CSAS/CTAS, which default to the source replication/partitioning instead of using some default configured values.
   * Introduce another `CREATE TOPIC` API which will create empty topics.
 I believe this will cause confusion, as it departs farther from SQL standard and puts `TOPIC` on the same level as the duality of Tables/Streams (which it is not, it is a physical manifestation of a stream/table).